NCICCGPO/gdan-tmp-models/README.md

 + [Publication Page](https://gdc.cancer.gov/about-data/publications/CCG-TMP-2022)

-    > Note: Data required to run tool must be downloaded from here
+    > Note: Data required to run tool must be downloaded from the above link

 ## Quickstart Guide

 ### Setup

-Please ensure you have completed the following set up from the [Requirements page](doc/requirements.md):
+Install requirements - detailed instructions are found on the [Requirements page](doc/requirements.md):

-1. Installed Python 3+
+1. Install Python 3+
-2. Installed Docker Desktop (or Docker)
+2. Install Docker Desktop (or Docker)
-3. Installed Synapse Client
+3. Install Synapse Client
-4. Installed AWS Client
+4. Install AWS Client

-And that you have finished steps in [Requirements](doc/requirements.md) - *(includes creating working environment, signining in, and manually downloading required data)*
+Ensure that steps are completed on the [Requirements page](doc/requirements.md) - *(includes creating working environment, signining in, and manually downloading required data)*

-> Alternatively you can build Docker images directly - see [Requirements](doc.requirements.md)
+> Alternatively, Docker images can be built directly.
+Instructions are found on the [Requirements page](doc.requirements.md)

 ### Required Input Format
-Activate your environment
+Activate the python virtual environment
 ```bash
 source venv/bin/activate
 ```

-User input data must be in tab separated format.
-Where original user data has rows labeled with samples and columns labeled with features (ex. genes).
+User input data must be in tab-separated format (.tsv) - where original user data has rows labeled with samples and columns labeled with features (ex. genes).

 > Ensure your data matches above description